Kevaughn Frater

-Kevaughn Frater (born 14 December 1994) is a Jamaican footballer who plays as a forward for USL Championship club New Mexico United.
+Kevaughn Frater (born 14 December 1994) is a Jamaican footballer who plays as a forward for the Baltimore Blast in the Major Arena Soccer League.

 Club career

 Frater was part of the Harbour View squad since he was sixteen years old, before signing on loan with United Soccer League side Real Monarchs SLC in January 2016.

 On January 26, 2017, the Colorado Springs Switchbacks FC announced Frater would be joining the team for a season long loan.
 Frater won USL's Player of the Week after a 2 Goal performance against LA Galaxy II on 10 June 2017.

 In December 2018, Frater signed with New Mexico United.
 Following a 4 goal April 2019, including a hat-trick against Portland Timbers 2, Frater was voted the USL Championship’s Player of the Month.

 Bengaluru FC

 On February 12, 2020, Frater joined Indian Super League side Bengaluru FC, an outfit from the Garden city Bengaluru.